joshHug/LeidenITP/labs/lab10.md

     return first_number + smaller_problem
 ```

+## Exercise : Recursive Product (standard)

+In the example above you saw how to implement `sum` recursively.
+Here, you will implement `product` recursively.
+The product of a list is all the number multiplied together.
+For example, the product of the list `[1, 2, 3]` is `6`.
+Open exercise `product.py`, follow the instructions and complete the recursive function `recursive_multiply`.

+### Exercise extra: Recursive Unfold Product (challenge, hard)

+In this extra exercise, you will expand the previous implemented recursive product to be able to calculate the product of nested lists.
+In other words, if you would unfold a nested list into a one dimensional list and take the product over that list.
+For example, the product over the following nested list `[2, [[3, 1], 4]]` would be `24`.
+Open exercise `product.py`, follow the instructions and complete the recursive function `recursive_unfold_multiply`.

 ## Exercise : Recursive Reverse (standard)

 In this exercise, we will recursively reverse a sequence which is either a list or a string.
 Open exercise `reverse.py`, follow the instructions and complete the recursive function.
 Even though unittest are provided, check with a small script and print statements how your function works and if it works as expected.
 Often, this is easier to debug then understanding why an unittest fails.